GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 **🎞️Check 3D Animation Is Playing**
 Check if the 3D Animation is playing.

+**🎥Check 3D Object Is Within 3D Camera FOV**
+Check if the position of the 3D Object is within the field of view of the 3D camera.

 **🔊Check 3D Sound Is Playing**
 Check if the 3D Sound is playing.